Egypt reports first coronavirus fatality as German tourist dies

 “No to exaggerated reactions.
 Our eyes are on everything,” said Health Minister Hala Zayed.

-The German man who died had tested positive for coronavirus on Saturday, the health ministry said.
+The German man who died had tested positive for the coronavirus on Saturday, the Health Ministry said.
 He was in Luxor before being moved to Hurghada.

 The tourism industry is an important driver of Egypt’s economic growth and has rebounded after a decline following the 2011 uprising that toppled long-serving leader Hosni Mubarak.

-Revenue was a record high of $12.57 billion in the financial year that ended last July, according to central bank figures.
+Revenue was a record high $12.57 billion in the financial year that ended last July, according to central bank figures.

 At another top tourism site, the Giza Pyramids outside Cairo, guides and souvenir sellers said business had slowed over the past month because of fears over the coronavirus.